 How long does plantar fasciitis last?

-The tissue that the condition affects is under the arch of the foot but can cause a stabbing pain in the heel.
 Plantar fasciitis usually resolves within 6 to 18 months without treatment.
 With 6 months of consistent, nonoperative treatment, people with plantar fasciitis will recover 97 percent of the time.
+In rare cases surgery may be required.

 How can I treat plantar fasciitis at home?